vfarjood/Traffic_Estimator/README.md

 # Installation

 ### Requirements for the Z2 board:
-'Make' (buildsystem) and 'CMake' should already be installed (generator of buildsystems).
+'Make' (buildsystem) and 'CMake' (generator of buildsystems) should already be installed.
 ```cpp
 cmake --version
 3.16.3